Tannic acid

 A bottle of tannic acid (water solution) from the redwood tree.

 Tannic acid is a specific form of tannin, a type of polyphenol.
 Its weak acidity (pK_{a} around 6) is due to the numerous phenol groups in the structure.
-The chemical formula for commercial tannic acid is often given as C_{76}H_{52}O_{46}, which corresponds with decagalloyl glucose, but in fact it is a mixture of polygalloyl glucoses or polygalloyl quinic acid esters with the number of galloyl moieties per molecule ranging from 2 up to 12 depending on the plant source used to extract the tannic acid.
-Commercial tannic acid is usually extracted from any of the following plant parts: Tara pods (Caesalpinia spinosa), gallnuts from Rhus semialata or Quercus infectoria or Sicilian sumac leaves (Rhus coriaria).
+The chemical formula for commercial tannic acid is often given as C_{76}H_{52}O_{46}, which corresponds with decagalloyl glucose, but in fact it is a mixture of polygalloyl glucoses or polygalloyl quinic acid esters with the number of galloyl moieties per molecule ranging from 2 to 12 depending on the plant source used to extract the tannic acid.
+Commercial tannic acid is usually extracted from any of the following plant parts: Tara pods (Caesalpinia spinosa), gallnuts from Rhus semialata or Quercus infectoria, or Sicilian sumac leaves (Rhus coriaria).

-According to the definitions provided in external references such as international pharmacopoeia, Food Chemicals Codex and FAO-WHO tannic acid monograph only tannins obtained from the above-mentioned plants can be considered as tannic acid.
+According to the definitions provided in external references such as international pharmacopoeia, Food Chemicals Codex and FAO-WHO tannic acid monograph, only tannins obtained from the above-mentioned plants can be considered as tannic acid.
 Sometimes extracts from chestnut or oak wood are also described as tannic acid but this is an incorrect use of the term.
 It is a yellow to light brown amorphous powder.

 While tannic acid is a specific type of tannin (plant polyphenol), the two terms are sometimes (incorrectly) used interchangeably.
 The long-standing misuse of the terms, and its inclusion in scholarly articles has compounded the confusion.
-This is particularly widespread in relation to green tea and black tea, both of which contain many different types of tannins not just exclusively tannic acid.
+This is particularly widespread in relation to green tea and black tea, both of which contain many different types of tannins, not exclusively tannic acid.

 Tannic acid is not an appropriate standard for any type of tannin analysis because of its poorly defined composition.

 Quercitannic and gallotannic acids

 Quercitannic acid is one of the two forms of tannic acid found in oak bark and leaves.
 The other form is called gallotannic acid and is found in oak galls.

-The quercitannic acid molecule is also present in quercitron, a yellow dye obtained from the bark of the Eastern black oak (Quercus velutina), a forest tree indigenous in North America.
+The quercitannic acid molecule is also present in quercitron, a yellow dye obtained from the bark of the Eastern black oak (Quercus velutina), a forest tree indigenous to North America.
 It is described as a yellowish-brown amorphous powder.

 In 1838, Jöns Jacob Berzelius wrote that quercitannate is used to dissolve morphine.

 In 1865 in the fifth volume of "A dictionary of chemistry", Henry Watts wrote :

 It exhibits with ferric salts the same reactions as gallotannic acid.
 It differs however from the latter in not being convertible into gallic acid, and not yielding pyrogallic acid by dry distillation.
 It is precipitated by sulfuric acid in red flocks.
 (Stenhouse, Ann.
 Ch.
 Pharm. xlv.
 16.)

 According to Rochleder (ibid lxiii.
 202), the tannic acid of black tea is the same as that of oak-bark.

 In 1880, Etti gave for it the molecular formula C_{17}H_{16}O_{9}.
 He described it as an unstable substance, having a tendency to give off water to form anhydrides (called phlobaphenes), one of which is called oak-red (C_{34}H_{30}O_{17}).
 For him, it was not a glycoside.